VAnu20/PYTHON_SQL_Project/README.md

  - Payment trends
  - Revenue growth and customer retention

-I used SQL queries to extract and transform the data and then applied Python (Pandas & visualization libraries) to perform deeper analysis and generate visual insights.
-This project demonstrates my ability to work with real-world datasets, perform structured analysis, and derive meaningful business insights.
+I used **SQL queries to extract and transform the data** and then applied **Python (Pandas & visualization libraries)** to perform deeper analysis and generate visual insights.
+This project demonstrates my ability to **work with real-world datasets, perform structured analysis, and derive meaningful business insights**.

 ### Project Objective

-The objective of this project is to analyze an e-commerce dataset using SQL and Python to uncover meaningful insights about customer behavior, sales performance, and revenue trends.
-Through structured data analysis and visualization, this project demonstrates how raw business data can be transformed into insights that support data-driven decision making.
+The objective of this project is to analyze an e-commerce dataset using **SQL** and **Python** to uncover meaningful insights about customer behavior, sales performance, and revenue trends.
+Through structured data analysis and visualization, this project demonstrates how raw business data can be transformed into insights that support **data-driven decision making**.

 - The main objectives of this project were:
    - Extract fundamental business metrics from transactional data.
    - Analyze customer demographics and geographic distribution.
    - Evaluate sales performance by product categories and sellers.
    - Identify trends in order frequency and revenue growth.
    - Measure customer retention and long-term value.
    - Generate strategic insights for business optimization.

 ### Dataset Used